zupzup/blog/eth-prepaid-transaction/post.md

 fmt.Println("Contract Deployed to: ", addr.String())
 ```

-Alright, now we setup the WebServer using [chi](https://github.com/go-chi/chi), with CORS headers set for convenience:
+Alright, now we can set up the WebServer using [chi](https://github.com/go-chi/chi), with CORS headers set for convenience:

 ```go
 r := chi.NewRouter()